-Hotel to airport Transfer (Hong Kong), Airport Transfer (Guilin), A Free CH cell phone package (one cell phone for one group)
+Hotel to airport Transfer (Hong Kong), Airport Transfer (Guilin)

 - Reed Flute Cave (1 hour): Located 5 kilometers northwest of Guilin city, the Reed Flute Cave gets the name from the reeds used for making flutes and pipes that grow at its entrance.
 The cave is regarded as the largest and most impressive cave in Guilin.
 It is 240 meters long, and the length of the tour is about 550 meters offering a magic land of stalactites, stalagmites, stone pillars, stone curtains, birds, plants and animals in fantastic shapes and colors.
 The visit lasts for 40 minutes and there are a lot of steps.
 Watch your step as the lights are dim.
 You guide will show you by electric torch.

 - Fubo Hill: Fubo Hill is on the west bank of the Li River in the city center.
 Partially submerged in the river it was named after General Fubo of the Tang Dynasty who built Mayuan Temple on the hill.
 Because of its location and height, Fubo Hill can tame the waves and stop the surging waters which then form whirlpools.
 It is 213 meters above sea level and 62 meters above ground level.
 There are almost 350 steps to climb to reach top of hill and but then you can enjoy a birds eye view of Guilin city.

 - Elephant Trunk Hill (40 minutes): Elephant Trunk Hill is located at the junction of Li River and Peach Blossom River.
 It is the symbol of Guilin with 55 meters high and got its name because its shape resembles an elephant with its trunk drinking from the Li River.
 The hill is pierced with many caves and topped with a small pagoda.